Why youth literacy?

 While North Carolina has seen an increase in the number of adults with college degrees from 22.5% to 27.8%, Salisbury adults' percentage of 23.5% hasn't increased in 16 years.
 The need for additional support for youth and education is great, especially in the earlier years.

 According to the National Research Council, "academic success, as defined by graduation, can be predicted with reasonable accuracy by knowing someone's reading skill at the end of third grade."

-3rd grade is when children make the transition from learning how to read to reading to learn.
+4th grade is when children make the transition from learning to read to reading to learn.
 Children who struggle with literacy at this stage tend to fall further behind their peers as time passes and are four times more likely than proficient readers to leave school without a diploma.

-Anyone who volunteers within a Rowan-Salisbury School needs to perform the following steps:
+Tutors volunteering within the Rowan-Salisbury School (RSS) system needs to perform the following steps:

-1. Submit an RCLC Youth Literacy Volunteer Application Form, found by clicking here.
+1. Submit an RCLC Youth Literacy Volunteer Application Form, by clicking here.

 2. Fill out a background screening form.
 It takes less than 5 minutes!

 3. Sign up for Communities in School training.
 Contact CIS to register for training at 704-797-0210 or email@example.com.

 We know that this seems like a lot to get started, but our community's children thank you for your time!